AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/best-practices-for-smart-lists.md

 Smart Lists are the most powerful query tool in the marketing universe.
 They find the people you are looking for with magical speed and ease.

-To make them easy to work with and optimize performance, we've created a list of good practices.
+To make them easy to work with and optimize performance, we've created a list of best practices.
 Enjoy!

 >[!NOTE]
 >